Fang-Molly/English-learning/Modern Family Transcripts/Season 01/Episode 09 : Fizbo/Scene 01 : Hospital.md

 Phil: Honey, let me know if you get low on supplies; I’ll make a quick round back to the 1950s for you. (gets knocked over by girl sliding down) Again?!
 Seriously!
 Zipline guys, just… some ropes.

-Scene: Cameron & Mitchell’s car
+# Scene 10 : Cameron & Mitchell’s car

 Cameron: Did you remember to switch the lights to the dryer?

 Mitchell: Ugh.
 No, I forgot.